gosuit/e/README.md

 ## Features

-- Custom error type with additional context and functionality.
-- Methods to retrieve error messages, status, underlying errors, and associated tags.
+- **Additional information**: message, status, tags, underlying error and error source.
-- Support for logging errors with metadata.
-- Conversion methods for gRPC and HTTP status codes.
-- Structured logging attributes for better log analysis.
+- **Codes managing**: getting HTTP and gRPC code based on status.
+- **Сonversion**: converting errors to and from various formats.

 ## Usage